frnietzsche/civ7/README.md

 Weight issues have arisen with error messages (EDIT: Weight issues solved).

-Similarly, reproduction is having some issues with creating a child that is a person.
+Similarly, reproduction is having some issues with creating a child that is a person (EDIT: Problems solved(?) with the implementation of the Child class).

 ### Land

+## MEETINGS

+Group meeting 1: Discussion of current state of our programs and what to do going forward.

+Character creation is effectively done (for now).

+We're going to work on a small test area to... well, test the programs first.